zenium-community/zenium/doc/init.md

 NOTE: This approach is intended for those wanting to run zeniumd as the current user.
-You will need to modify org.zenium.zeniumd.plist if you intend to use it as a Launch Daemon with a dedicated bitcoin user.
+You will need to modify org.zenium.zeniumd.plist if you intend to use it as a Launch Daemon with a dedicated zenium user.

 Auto-respawn
 -----------------------------------